sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/view.rst

             // ...
         }

+    This will override the default templating engine set in the configuration.

 And if the only parameters to pass to the template are method arguments, you can use the ``vars`` attribute instead of returning an array.
 This is very useful in combination with the ``@ParamConverter`` :doc:`annotation